bjorneme/bjorneme/README.md

 # Hi there 👋
-I’m currently pursuing an M.Sc. in Computer Science at NTNU, specializing in Artificial Intelligence, with a focus on Anomaly Detection in my master's thesis.
+I’m currently pursuing an M.Sc. in Computer Science at NTNU, specializing in Artificial Intelligence.

 # Current Project
 Master's thesis on Anomaly Detection in Chest X-rays.